|

 - After changing User Rights we advise rebooting

-If you need to change back to the IUSR_machinename after impersonating
+If you need to change back to the IUSR_machinename after

-has access to the Metabase.
+as SYSTEM which has access to the Metabase.

 Set theObj = GetObject("IIS://LocalHost/W3SVC")